lars-ctf/writeup-gpn22/boombox.md

 `main` first generates a random list `mic` with `compose`.
 Afterward, it decodes the Flag 🚩 into it's ASCII representation and then maps each bit to booleans, (bit=1 <=> true).
 Now the important part, it calls `record` with `mic` and the previously generated booleans (aka the Flag 🚩).
 Note that as `mic` contains only 42 values, we split the Flag 🚩 into chunks of equal size and calls `record` for each chunk.
 Then each chunk and `mic` gets printed.

+## The Flag 🚩 is in your knapsack

 At this point, I was thinking, we just need to find the subset sum for each sum over `mic`.
 The indices of all summed elements in mic would then correspond to the bits of the Flag 🚩.
 Unfortunately, I also knew that subset sum is a NP-complete problem, so finding a solution for 42 possible summands isn't feasible.
 Yet, I decided to give it a quick shot and wrote a little python script to test my hypothesis.
 Unfortunately, my computer was not able to double time flow as fast as Eminem and to no one's surprise, no chunk was decrypted.
 So I needed to search for a different solution, and typed the words `subset sum crypto` into my search engine of choice, and the first result was [this lecture](https://web.eecs.umich.edu/~cpeikert/lic13/lec05.pdf).
-Quickly shimming over it, I found the words `Knapsack Cryptography`.
+Quickly skimming over it, I found the words `Knapsack Cryptography`.
 Knowing that subset-sum is just a special case of the knapsack (another NP-complete problem), I typed the words `Knapsack Cryptography` into my search engine.
 This lead me to [this article](https://en.wikipedia.org/wiki/Merkle%E2%80%93Hellman_knapsack_cryptosystem) about the Merkle–Hellman knapsack cryptosystem.
 So I had a look how this cryptosystem works, and realized a striking similarity between the `compose` function and the section `Key generation`.
 In fact, if you take a closer look at it, you will see that `compose` just implements everything as described in the `Key generation` section.
 Furthermore, the `Encryption` section aligns with our `record` function.
 Nice 🎉!
 We found the used cipher, how cool would it be if there would be if there was a section called `Cryptanalysis` stating that it's rather easy to break the cipher.
 Oh, wait, there is!
-Unfortunately it's not really detailed, but after a bit of searching the i found [this great article](https://www.cs.sjsu.edu/faculty/stamp/papers/topics/topic16/Knapsack.pdf) on how to attack the Merkle–Hellman knapsack cryptosystem.
-If you want to gain a better understanding on how the attack works, I would highly recommend reading the article, if you just here for the top level solution stay with me.
+Unfortunately it's not really detailed, but after a bit of searching I found [this great article](https://www.cs.sjsu.edu/faculty/stamp/papers/topics/topic16/Knapsack.pdf) on how to attack the Merkle–Hellman knapsack cryptosystem.
+If you want to gain a better understanding on how the attack works, I would highly recommend reading the article, if you are just here for the top level solution stay with me.
 The main take away  is that we can construct a matrix of the form:
 ```
 [I_42x42    0_42x1]
 [Mic_1x42  -C_1x1 ]